79-99/AutoDiffer/examples/README.md

 ![std_caseB](multithreading/benchmark/data/caseB_std.png)

-We see that for case B, the std thread implementation is actually doing *worse* than the single threaded version (emphasized by the left plot approaching 0).
+We see that for case B, the std thread implementation is actually doing *worse* than the single threaded version (emphasized by the right plot approaching 0).
 The reason it does worse is because the overhead of spinning up so many threads overwhelms the performance improvement from the parallelization.